Julius-Ulee/Announcements-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">A shack, a chest of drawers, and a fishbowl are<br>all that a talented metalworker leaves to his three sons<br>upon his death.
+<p align="center">A shack, a chest of drawers, and a fishbowl are all that a talented metalworker<br>leaves to his three sons upon his death.
 Maomao is assigned to investigate how these<br>strange inheritances all fit together.</p>
 </td>
 </tr>
 </table>